diegodoumecq/joymap/README.md

 So, for example:

-    /...declares a stepFunction that does stuff on each step/ const joyMap = new JoyMap({ threshold: 0.5, clampThreshold: true, onPoll: stepFunction });
+    /... somewhere up here declared a stepFunction that does stuff on each step/

+    const joyMap = new JoyMap({ threshold: 0.5, clampThreshold: true, onPoll: stepFunction });
     const player1 = joyMap.addPlayer('player1');
     const player2 = joyMap.addPlayer('player2');
     const player3 = joyMap.addPlayer('player3');
     joyMap.start();

-    /... later on in another file, probably a player-handling one/ if (player1.buttons.A.pressed && player1.buttons.A.justChanged) {
+    /... later on in another file, probably a player-handling one: /

+    if (player1.buttons.A.pressed && player1.buttons.A.justChanged) {
         this.jump();
     }